-A target operating model helps drive and steer business to a new and optimised way of working.
-It offers a structured approach that supports a better understanding of your organisation and creates a methodology for change.
+A target operating model helps drive and steer a business to a new and optimized way of working.
+It offers a structured approach that supports a better understanding of your organization and creates a methodology for change.

-To ensure the best outcomes for the business, Target Operating Models require effective governance in the form of:
+To ensure the best outcomes for the business, Target Operating Models require effective governance by:

-- The right mandate for process drivers and governance teams to own and take responsibility,decision making while maintaining accountability for all process decisions.
+- The right guidance for the process and governance teams to manage accountability and execution

-- The right tools to visualise and measure key performance activities
+- The right tools to visualize and measure key performance activities